 IP management principles

-Air Liquide will be the owner of all the IP and will implement protection via Patent and PCT extensions.
+Air Liquide will be the owner of all the IP and will implement protection via French Patent applications and extensions to foreign countries, in particular through the PCT process.
 Air Liquide recognises that a strong intellectual property position is vital, not only to create value but also to maintain a competitive edge in the marketplace in future.
 The company will be proactive in protecting IP that arises from the project.
 Thus, any IP that is generated from this project will be actively protected by filing patent applications in a timely manner.
-Air Liquide is not aware of any third-party IP that may affect project delivery or exploitation.
+Air Liquide respects the IP rights of third parties and is not aware of any existing third-party IP that may affect project delivery or exploitation.
 The IP strategy is integrated with the scientific progress and commercial opportunities of the company and is reviewed regularly.

 IP protections principles

 Throughout the project, Air Liquide will continuously contribute to the identification of project results that may qualify for IP protection.
 In order to avoid problems related to IP and maximise the impact of the project, special attention will be paid to the section dedicated to IP.
-Existing know-how (background or pre-existing intellectual property) of a specific partner shall be made available on transfer conditions to the partner for the execution of the tasks within the scope of the project.
-The use of such existing know-how will be strictly limited to achieving the project goals and restricted to the duration of the project.
+Intellectual property rights owned by a specific partner before the signature of the contract (background IP, including but not limited to patents, know-hows, copyrights)) shall be made available on transfer conditions to the partner requiring it, for the execution of the tasks within the scope of the project, and to the extent defined in the consortium agreement.
+The use of such background IP will be defined in the consortium agreement and strictly limited to achieving the project goals and restricted to the duration of the project.

 Foreground IP (i.e. intellectual property generated during the project) shall be owned by the partner or partners who developed it.
 Each partner will be responsible for taking the appropriate steps for securing intellectual property of the knowledge or results created during the project (e.g. filing of patent applications).
 Each partner will be obliged to fully inform the exploitation manager and the project coordinator of the filing of patent applications of knowledge or results created in the field of the project within two weeks of the date of filing.

 The aim of Air Liquide is to maximise the exploitation of the project findings.
-In case of joint ownership, each owner shall be free to use such result as they see fit, provided all its co-owners agree and its exploitation is in line with all signed agreements.
-Project results shall be made available free of charge to partners of the consortium needing this information for the execution of their tasks within the scope of the project.
+In case of joint ownership, a co-ownership agreement shall define the exclusive and non-exclusive domains of exploitation and the conditions upon which each owner shall be authorised to use such result ; the general principle shall be that the exploitation by one of the owners should be authorised if all the co-owners agree and such exploitation is in line with all signed agreements.
+Project results shall be made available free of charge to partners of the consortium requiring them for the execution of their tasks within the scope of the project, and to the extent defined in the consortium agreement.
 Results owned by one or more of the partners shall be licensed to other partners of the consortium on favourable conditions to the extent necessary to enable these partners to exploit their own results commercially.

 IP exploitation principles